Green Chile Enchiladas Recipe

 I love plating up two enchiladas per person and topping them with sour cream, diced avocado, and a sprinkle of fresh cilantro.

-Serve these enchiladas alongside some seasoned rice, a scoop of refried beans, and refreshing pico de gallo.
+Serve alongside some seasoned Mexican rice, a refried beans or seasoned black beans, and refreshing pico de gallo.

 Allow your enchiladas to cool completely before transferring leftovers to an airtight container.
 Once transferred, store them in the refrigerator for up to 3 days.